aantron/ocaml.org/data/planet/mgiovannini/a-helping-phantom-hand.md

 source:
 ---

 You don't have to be writing an interpreter or some other kind of abstract code to profit from some phantom types.
-Suppose you have two or more functions that work by &quot;cooking&quot; a simple value (a float, say) with a lengthy computation before proceeding:
+Suppose you have two or more functions that work by "cooking" a simple value (a float, say) with a lengthy computation before proceeding:

 let sun_geometric_longitude j =
   let je = to_jcen (to_jde j) in
-  (* &hellip; computation with je &hellip; *)
+  (* … computation with je … *)

 let sun_apparent_longitude j =
-  let je =